Barxells/myPC/README.md

 ## Usage
 ### Spec Number
 The spec number tab calculates a spec number when given a PCs specs.
 This number is useful for rating a PCs performance.
-It can be exported to a .pcspec preset file.

 ### Games (Specs)
 This tab works out how well a PC can play some games given a PCs specs.

 ### Presets
-This tab shows you specs and spec scores for some presets.
-It can also show how well those presets play the games mentioned above.
+This tab shows you specs and spec scores for your presets.
+It can also show how well those presets play certain games.
 You can import custom .pcspec files.

+### Compare
+This tab shows you the info for all of your presets so you can compare them.